OctopusDeploy/docs/docs/infrastructure/deployment-targets/amazon-ecs-cluster-target.md

 :::

 :::hint
-From version 2022.2 Octopus can discover ECS Cluster targets using tags on your cluster resource.
+From **Octopus 2022.2**, ECS Cluster targets can be discovered using tags on your cluster resource.
 :::

 ## Discovering ECS cluster targets